Roth vs Traditional IRA

 Pro-rata rule: the trap that surprises high earners

-The trap: the IRS treats all your Traditional, SEP, and SIMPLE IRA balances as one pool when calculating the taxable portion of any conversion.
-If you have a $92,500 pre-tax rollover IRA and you add $7,000 non-deductible plus convert that $7,000, only $562 of the conversion is tax-free.
-The other $6,438 is taxable.
+The trap (26 U.S.C. § 408(d)(2)): the IRS treats all your Traditional, SEP, and SIMPLE IRA balances as one pool when calculating the taxable portion of any conversion, per IRS Publication 590-A "Are Distributions Taxable?" and the IRS Form 8606 Part II instructions.
+If you have a $92,500 pre-tax rollover IRA and you add $7,500 non-deductible plus convert that $7,500, only $563 of the conversion is tax-free.
+The other $6,937 is taxable as ordinary income.

 Worked example